glaucia86/fullstack-app-react-aswa-azure-functions/README.md

-# Full Stack Todo App with React, Azure Static Web Apps and Azure Functions
+# Full Stack Application with React, Azure Static Web Apps and Azure Functions

 The purpose of this application is to teach how to create a Full Stack application using the following technologies: